camila-dangelo-tempesta/data_wrangling_for_e-commerce_analytics/README.md

 ***
 ## 1. BUSINESS PROBLEMS

-Our objective working with this project is to explore the data, understand how they are organized, detect possible problems and analyze the data from different perspectives.
+Our goal in working with this project is to explore the data, understand how it is organized, detect potential problems, and analyze the data from different perspectives.

+After the EDA, we perform an attribute engineering.
+Where the objective will be created variables (new features) that us help to understand the data in a more simplified way and from different perspectives.

-We will work with fictitious data that represents real data from an ECommerce company.
+We will work with dummy data that represents real data from an e-commerce company.

 ***
 ## 2. BUSINESS ASSUMPTIONS

-The project was divided into two parts:
+The project was divided into four parts:

  * **Part 1**:  Exploratory Analysis brings the technical details with analysis statistics, data visualization, interpretation of graphs and tables, univariate analysis and bivariate and completion report.

  * **Part 2**: The focus is on Exploratory Analysis to answer business questions, where the data is manipulated through Data Wrangling with Pandas and analyzed by different perspectives.

+ * **Part 3**: Attribute Engineering

+  * **Part 4**: Pre-processing

 ***
 ## 3. SOLUTION PLANNING